 - 1. A pledged delegate or alternate may be replaced according to the following guidelines: - a.
-Permanent Replacement of a Delegate: (Rule 19.D.3) - 1) A permanent replacement occurs when a delegate resigns or dies prior to or during the national convention and the alternate replaces the delegate for the remainder of the National Convention. - 2) Any alternate permanently replacing a delegate shall be of the same presidential preference (including uncommitted status) and gender of the delegate they replace, and to the extent possible shall be from the same political subdivision within the state as the delegate.

-- a) In the case where the presidential candidate has only one (1) alternate, that alternate shall become the certified delegate. - b) If a presidential candidate has only one (1) alternate, and that alternate permanently replaces a delegate of a different gender, thereby causing the delegation to no longer be equally divided, the delegation shall not be considered in violation of Rule 6.C.
+Permanent Replacement of a Delegate: (Rule 19.D.3) - 1) A permanent replacement occurs when a delegate resigns or dies prior to or during the national convention and the alternate replaces the delegate for the remainder of the National Convention. - 2) Any alternate permanently replacing a delegate shall be of the same presidential preference (including uncommitted status) and gender of the delegate they replace, and to the extent possible shall be from the same political subdivision within the state as the delegate. - a) In the case where the presidential candidate has only one (1) alternate, that alternate shall become the certified delegate. - b) If a presidential candidate has only one (1) alternate, and that alternate permanently replaces a delegate of a different gender, thereby causing the delegation to no longer be equally divided, the delegation shall not be considered in violation of Rule 6.C.
 In such a case, notwithstanding Rule 19.D.2, the State Party Committee shall, at the time of a subsequent permanent replacement, replace a delegate with a person of a different gender, in order to return the delegation to equal division of men and women.
 (Reg.
 4.36) - 3) If a delegate or alternate candidate who has been elected but not certified to the DNC Secretary resigns, dies, or is no longer eligible to serve, they shall be replaced, after consultation with the State Party, by the authorized representative of the presidential candidate to whom they are pledged.
+(Rule 19.D.2)

-(Rule 19.D.2) - b.
-Temporary Replacement of a Delegate: (Rule 19.D.4) - 1) A temporary replacement occurs when a delegate is to be absent for a limited period of time during the convention and an alternate temporarily acts in the delegate's place. - 2) Any alternate who temporarily replaces a delegate must be of the same presidential preference (including uncommitted status) as the delegate they replace, and to the extent possible shall be of the same gender and from the same political subdivision within the state as the delegate. - a) The following system will be used to select permanent and temporary replacements of delegates: (Rule 19.D.1) - (1) The delegate chooses the alternate. - c.
+- b.
+Temporary Replacement of a Delegate: (Rule 19.D.4) - A temporary replacement occurs when a delegate is to be absent for a limited period of time during the convention and an alternate temporarily acts in the delegate's place. - 2) Any alternate who temporarily replaces a delegate must be of the same presidential preference (including uncommitted status) as the delegate they replace, and to the extent possible shall be of the same gender and from the same political subdivision within the state as the delegate. - a) The following system will be used to select permanent and temporary replacements of delegates: (Rule 19.D.1) - b) The first binary gender position on each standing committee shall be assigned by binary gender as self-identified.
+For example, the first binary position on the Credentials Committee of the presidential candidate with the most standing committee positions shall be designated for a woman and the next binary position, if one occurs, will be designated for a male, and the remaining binary positions, to the extent they occur, shall be designated in like fashion, alternating between males and females, where applicable.
+For avoidance of doubt: there is no requirement that positions be assigned to gender nonbinaries, but the described alternation of binary genders may not be used to exclude a gender non-binary from consideration for a committee position.
+Positions for presidential candidates on each committee shall be ranked according to the total number of standing positions allocated to each such candidate.
+After positions on the Credentials Committee are designated by gender, the designation shall continue with the Platform Committee, then the Rules Committee. - c.
 Certification of Replacements - 1) Any alternate who permanently replaces a delegate shall be certified in writing to the Secretary of the DNC by the State Democratic Chair.
 (Rule 19.D.3) - 2) Permanent replacement of a delegate (as specified above) by an alternate and replacement of a vacant alternate position shall be certified in writing by Nevada's Democratic Chair to the Secretary of the